-- English law notion of a 'divided' ownership recognises divided title in that a trustee holds "legal ownership" and the beneficiary holds "equitable ownership" in the same trust property.
+- ❖ English law notion of a 'divided' ownership recognises divided title in that a trustee holds "legal ownership" and the beneficiary holds "equitable ownership" in the same trust property.
 In SA law a trust beneficiary under an ownership trust does not hold a real right to the trust property, but only a personal right against the trustee to enforce the provisions of the trust deed.
-The use of the term "beneficial owner / ownership" to describe the legal position of the SA trust beneficiary - inaccurate - ♦ The SA concept of trust differs substantially from the Anglo-American legal systems' (the body of customary law, based upon judicial decisions and embodied in reports of decided cases, that has been administered by the common-law courts of England since the Middle Ages) concept of trust, from which the amendments seem to originate - Blanket inclusion of "each beneficiary referred to by name in the trust deed or other founding instrument in terms of which the trust is created" as a "beneficial owner" - not in line with our law.
+The use of the term "beneficial owner / ownership" to describe the legal position of the SA trust beneficiary - inaccurate - The SA concept of trust differs substantially from the Anglo-American legal systems' concept of trust, from which the amendments seem to originate - Blanket inclusion of "each beneficiary referred to by name in the trust deed or other founding instrument in terms of which the trust is created" as a "beneficial owner" - not in line with our law.
 No distinction between ownership trust and bewind trust.